 We want to be able to see the children achieve and make progress in everything that they do.
 We will be able to monitor their progress through every assignment and challenge that is set and the children's form tutors will be keeping a close eye on the speed and range of their successes.
-The usual system of Headteacher's awards and stars, will continue.
+The usual system of Headteacher's awards and stars, will continue, with a weekly recorded assembly for children to watch.

-Some questions
+Some questions:

 Will every piece of work be done on a computer?
 No. Pupils will receive tasks via Teams, but not all will have to be completed on a computer or device.
-Some may require writing in an exercise book, drawing in a sketchbook, or having a go at some physical exercises in PE!
+Work may be marked during the lesson in Maths and English and each pupil has an Online Learning book which they can use instead of inputting the information straight onto Teams.
+If required, an uploaded picture of the work to Teams would work fine.
 Will every lesson be live?